Regulator Movement in North Carolina: Background

-Class war and political corruption

 Such court cases could often lead to planters losing their homes and property, so they grew to resent the presence of the newcomers.
 The shift in population and politics eventually led to an imbalance within the colony's courthouses, and the new and well-educated lawyers used their superior knowledge of the law to their sometimes unjust advantage.
 A small clique of wealthy officials formed an exclusive inner circle in charge of the legal affairs of the area.
 The group was seen as a "courthouse ring" made up of officials who grabbed most of the political power for themselves.
 The abuse of the justice system was exacerbated by the tax-collecting local sheriffs supported by the courts.
 In many cases, the sheriffs and the courts held sole control over their local regions.
 Historian William S. Powell writes that these local officials were perceived to be "unjust and dishonest", having engaged in extortion, embezzlement, and other schemes to benefit themselves.

 One early protest was the Nutbush Address, given by George Sims on June 6, 1765.
 George was from Nutbush (later Williamsboro, North Carolina).
 This address was a protest about provincial and county officials and the fees they charged residents of Granville County.
 This later led to the "Regulator Movement" in North Carolina.